Riverina Skilled Migration Program

 RDA-Riverina was authorised as a gazetted Regional Certifying Body (RCB) as of November 2009, appointed by the Minister for Immigration for the purposes of the Migration Act.

-RDA-Riverina invites skilled migrants to enjoy the lifestyle of regional Australia by applying for sponsorship to live and work in the Riverina region under either the individual Skilled Regional (Provisional) Visa (Subclass 489) or the Employer Nominated Regional Sponsored Migration Scheme (Subclass 187) visa (RSMS).
+RDA-Riverina invites skilled migrants to enjoy the lifestyle of regional Australia by applying for sponsorship to live and work in the Riverina region under either the individual Skilled Work Regional (Provisional) Subclass 491 visa (new visa being introduced by Department of Home Affairs on 16 November 2019) or the Employer Nominated Regional Sponsored Migration Scheme (Subclass 187) visa (RSMS).
 The RSMS visa enables regional employers to sponsor overseas skilled workers and employ them to work in skilled vacant positions which cannot be filled using the local labour market.

-Under the subclass 489 visa, the RCB assists overseas skilled workers wishing to migrate to Australian through the NSW State Regional nomination.
+Under the subclass 491 visa, the RCB will assist overseas skilled workers wishing to migrate to Australian through the NSW State Regional nomination.

 Under the RSMS visa, the RCB assists employers to permanently employ overseas skilled workers by assessing the Employer Nomination applications which are submitted to the Department of Home Affairs.

-NB: Assessing and nominating of applications by the RCB can take up to a month, so applicants need to consider this when submitting their application.
+NB: Assessing and nominating of applications by the RCB can take up to 6 weeks, so applicants need to consider this when submitting their application.

 For more information, or to apply, visit Skill Select.